yadavsejal19/Driver-Drowsiness-Detection-system/README.md

 Pygame – pip install pygame (to play alarm sound).

-**Steps for Performing Driver Drowsiness Detection** Step 1 – Take Image as Input from a Camera
+##Steps for Performing Driver Drowsiness Detection**
+#### Heading level 1Step 1 – Take Image as Input from a Camera
-Step 2 – Detect Face in the Image and Create a Region of Interest (ROI) Step 3 – Detect the eyes from ROI and feed it to the classifier Step 4 – Classifier will Categorize whether Eyes are Open or Closed Step 5 – Calculate Score to Check whether Person is Drowsy
+### Heading level 1Step 2 – Detect Face in the Image and Create a Region of Interest (ROI)
+### Heading level 1Step 3 – Detect the eyes from ROI and feed it to the classifier
+###Heading level 1Step 4 – Classifier will Categorize whether Eyes are Open or Closed
+#### Heading level 1Step 5 – Calculate Score to Check whether Person is Drowsy

 ## Output